marcusaroldan/resume/marcus-roldan-resume.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Worked cross-functionally with Operations and Technical team members to synthesize requirements for internal and customer-facing analytics dashboards.],[Built SQL queries to allow for efficient, scalable KPIs and designed clear, insightful dashboards.],[Contributed to product development and updates to Java backend infrastructure in an AWS serverless architecture.],[Participated in business strategy and product development discussions.],[Embraced a dynamic high-growth startup environment and demonstrated the ability to adjust responsibilities to align against business priorities.],)
+    #v(design-highlights-top-margin);#highlights([Built scalable KPIs and SQL-powered dashboards for internal and customer-facing analytics.],[Contributed to Java backend improvements in AWS serverless architecture.],[Participated in product strategy and adapted quickly within startup priorities.],)
   ],
 )